 Credit risk is generally the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The minimum legal requirement is AAA for bankers acceptance notes, and fixed rate callable and non-callable agency securities, and A for fixed rate non-callable municipal securities.
-The Bank Certificates of Deposit (CD) and Demand Deposit Accounts (DDA) are protected by the FDIC insurance up to \$250,000.
-All CD and DDA deposits not covered by FDIC are covered by the Washington State PDPC.
-The PDPC is a statutory authority established under the Revised Code of Washington (RCW) 39.58.
-The State Treasurers LGIP is authorized by RCW 43.250 and operates like a 2A7 fund and is collateralized by short term legal investments.
-Detailed disclosure information is available in the City of Tacoma's CAFR.
+Repurchase agreements and commercial paper are protected by the FDIC insurance up to \$250,000.

+All deposits not covered by the FDIC are covered by the WSPDPC.
+The WSPDPC is a statutory authority established under RCW 39.58.
+It constitutes a fully insured or fully collateralized pool.
+The WA State Treasures LGIP is authorized by RCW 43.250.
+The LGIP is operated like a 2A7 fund and is collateralized by short-term legal investments.
-Concentration risk disclosure is required for all investments in a single issuer that is 5% or more of the total of the City's investments.
-Detailed disclosure information is available in the City of Tacoma's CAFR.

-Custodial credit risk is the risk of unauthorized transactions by the custodian of investments.
-The City policy states that all security transactions will be settled "delivery versus payment" by the City's safekeeping bank.